Why did I approach LearnSci for a placement?

 Earlier last year, the Bristol Doctoral College announced that there would be funding from EPSRC available for PhD students to go on a placement for up to three months.
 When this was brought to my attention, I started looking for companies that align with my passion for contributing to STEM education and my desire to widen my scope outside of the traditional research environment.
 Luckily I remembered LearnSci from a careers talk.
-To cut the long story short, I started with my placement with LearnSci in January this year, not quite knowing how I would fit in and what skills I would be able to bring to the table.
+To cut the long story short, I started with my placement with LearnSci in January, not quite knowing how I would fit in and what skills I would be able to bring to the table.

 Due to the niche nature of a PhD, students often struggle to pinpoint the transferable skills learnt during a PhD that would be very well suited to a job in industry.
 However, there are many overlapping skills that can be learnt, whilst doing a PhD, that could be easily applicable to non-traditional science careers.
 Some examples of these skills include project management, problem solving, oral and written communication.
 It was only after starting work at LearnSci, that I realised the importance of these skills in a company reliant on teamwork, individual accountability and collaboration.
 During my time at the company, I’ve had several projects on the go at the same time, so just like you would in a PhD, it was important to prioritise, organise and set realistic timelines.
 I have also been made to feel very much part of a team, by working on specific topics and testing complex products together.